-This grant is available to current active military or honorably discharged veterans for out-of-pocket tuition costs up to 12 credits per term after all other grants, scholarships, employer reimbursement, or VA benefits have been applied.
+This grant is available to current active military or honorably discharged veterans for the equivalent of out-of-pocket tuition costs for up to 12 credits per term after all other grants, scholarships, employer reimbursement, or VA benefits have been applied.

-- Students are required to annually complete the Free Application for Federal Student Aid and accept any grants and/or scholarships for which they may be eligible. - Honorably discharged veterans are required to provide a copy of their DD214 (Member Copy 4 Preferred). - Students can use the current generic scholarship application to apply and submit to the Financial Aid Office.
-The essay requirement is waived. - Students are required to maintain a GPA f 2.0 or higher and successfully complete all classes to maintain eligibility.
+- Students are required to annually complete the Free Application for Federal Student Aid and accept any grants and/or scholarships for which they may be eligible. - Honorably discharged veterans are required to provide a copy of their DD214 - Students can use the current generic scholarship application to apply and submit to the Financial Aid Office.
+The essay requirement is waived. - Students are required to maintain a GPA of 2.0 or higher and successfully complete all classes to maintain eligibility.

-90% Military Service Grant for Graduate Students
+50% Military Service Grant for Graduate Students

-This grant is available to current active military or honorably discharged veterans for out-of-pocket tuition costs up to eight credits per term after all other grants, scholarships, employer reimbursement, or VA benefits have been applied.
+This grant is available to current active military or honorably discharged veterans for out-of-pocket tuition costs up to 90% of eight credits per term after all other grants, scholarships, employer reimbursement, or VA benefits have been applied.

-- Students are required to annually complete the Free Application for Federal Student Aid and accept any grants and/or scholarships for which they may be eligible. - Honorably discharged veterans are required to provide a copy of their DD214. - Students can use the current generic scholarship application to apply and submit to the financial aid office.
-Essay requirement waived. - Students are required to maintain a GPA of 3.0 or higher and successfully complete classes to maintain eligibility.
+- Students are required to annually complete the Free Application for Federal Student Aid and accept any grants and/or scholarships for which they may be eligible. - Honorably discharged veterans are required to provide a copy of their DD214. - Students may use the current scholarship application to apply (essay requirement waived). - Students are required to maintain a GPA of 3.0 or higher and successfully complete classes to maintain eligibility.